Employment

 • Documented experience working successfully within a diverse student body.

 • Technology experience required.
-Demonstrate proficiency in Microsoft Word and Microsoft Excel.
+Demonstrate proficiency in the following - Microsoft Word and Microsoft Excel.

 • Passion for learning and for seeking creative ways to teach students how to learn.